angular/angular/adev/src/content/guide/signals/overview.md

 }
 ```

-To create an effect outside of the constructor, you can pass an `Injector` to `effect` via its options:
+To create an effect outside the constructor, you can pass an `Injector` to `effect` via its options:

 ```ts
 @Component({...})